Postnatal Visits in Cedar Rapids, IA

 Also known as a postpartum checkup, this visit is simply a medical checkup you get after having a baby to make sure you’re recovering well from labor and birth.
 It is a very important part of your journey, and gives you the proper information you need to move forward as a new mother.

 The board-certified Ob Gyns at Cedar Rapids Ob Gyn have extensive experience providing postnatal care to women throughout the Cedar Rapids area.
-Call (319) 363-2682 to request an appointment at our Ob Gyn office in Cedar Rapids.
+Call (319) 363-2682 to request an appointment at our Ob Gyn clinic in Cedar Rapids.

 When Do I Have a Postnatal Visit?